bacarpenter/pdata-hash/README.md

 So long as you have Node installed, you can run `node testHash.js`

 ## License:
 See included license.
 I hold absouletly no liability.
+Though this README mentions the medical field, I am in **no** way encouraging it's use in such field.